What are the signs and symptoms of ketosis? And how do you know when you have reached it?

 Knowing the ketosis symptoms you may experience can help you determine whether or not the diet is working.

-It isn’t always easy to know when you have reached ketosis, but there are a few telltale signs that you’ve entered ketosis that you can look out for, here are some of the signs and symptoms that you’re in ketosis.
+It isn’t always easy to know when you have reached ketosis, but there are a few telltale signs that you’ve entered ketosis that you can look out for, here are some of the signs you’re in ketosis.

 Keto flu is your body’s natural response to carbohydrate restriction.
 This is often the first thing people notice when they start a keto diet and first get into ketosis.

 It won’t happen to everyone, but if you notice you have flu-like symptoms and have been on keto for about a week or so, it could be that you are now entering ketosis.

 Some of these symptoms might include dizziness and lightheadedness, hot flashes or cold sweats, muscle cramps, increased temperature, and feeling queasy.

 Fatigue is a prominent feature of the keto flu and can be extreme.
 Sometimes the symptoms are subtle, at other times you feel like you can barely get up.
 This is most often from not getting enough electrolytes while on keto, so luckily there is an easy remedy.

 We have a post dedicated solely to keto flu, what it is and the best remedies.

 Having bad breath is one of the most reliable signs of ketosis.